autogoal/survey/README.md

 What matters is that it is intended to be used in practice, as opposed to, say, a reference implementation of a novel AutoML strategy in a Jupyter Notebook.

 For each of them we are creating a system card that describes, in our opinion, the most relevant features of the system, both from the scientific and the engineering points of view.

-## Features of an AutoML system

 To describe an AutoML system, we use a YAML-based definition.
 Most of the features are self-explanatory.
-Here's a brief description:
+Check [data/systems/template.yml](data/systems/template.yml) for an overview and starting template.

 ## How to contribute